reflectoring/reflectoring.github.io/_posts/2020-06-29-what-is-aws.md

 ## Deliver Content with CloudFront
 **[AWS CloudFront](https://aws.amazon.com/cloudfront) is a CDN (Content Delivery Network) service used to serve both static and dynamic content using a global network of AWS POP (Points of Presence).** The content is served to the end-users from the nearest AWS POP (Point of Presence) to minimize latency.
 Some of the common usages are -
-1. image and video files stored in an S3 bucket
+1. Image and video files stored in an S3 bucket
-1. single-page applications composed of javascript, image and HTML assets in minified or exploded form
+1. Single-page applications composed of javascript, image and HTML assets in minified or exploded form
-1. deliver an entire web portal accelerating both the download and upload functionalities in the portal Other sources of content are web applications running on EC2, or an ELB load balancer routing requests to a fleet of EC2 instances.
+1. Deliver an entire web portal accelerating both the download and upload functionalities in the portal Other sources of content are web applications running on EC2, or an ELB load balancer routing requests to a fleet of EC2 instances running web applications.

 ## Route to Your IP with Route 53